projekt-opal/slicer/README.md

 fileDest - destiny file, e.g. out.nt

-order - order of the content in the source files, where: S is subject order; SS is subject segmentated and; N no order.
+order - order of the content in the source files, where: S is subject order; SS is subject segmented and; N no order.

-debugGraphSiye: the size of the graph to register.
-When the RDFSlice reach this number a debug statistic register is generated, e.g. 1024, 1048576.
+debugGraphSize: the size of the graph to register.
+When RDFSlice reach this number a debug statistic register is generated, e.g. 1024, 1048576.

 - - -
 ##Evaluation